 - Act as a link between the school and the governing body on matters relating to SEND

 - Act as a sounding board to the Principal and SENCo as required.

 The Lead for SEN is Mrs Sarah Nash.
-The SENCO will:
+The SENDCO will:

 - Be responsible for the day-to-day operation of the school’s SEND policy

-- Ensures Individual Support Plans are in place where relevant
+- Ensures Passports are in place where relevant

-- Keep records on pupils with SEND maintaining files containing current and cumulative information such as specialist reports, past IEPs, and reviews
+- Keep records on pupils with SEND maintaining files containing current and cumulative information such as specialist reports, past IEPs or Equivalent, and reviews

 - Keep track of the number of pupils at different waves of SEND;